Types of Chef Knife Bags - How to Choose!?

 This knife bag zips open like a standard backpack design allowing it a decently sized capacity to store not only your entire knife set but other kitchen utensils as well.

-The nylon material not only boasts as an added protection to your knives but to you as well since the bag will be worn like a backpack and will come into direct contact with your body.
+The polyester material not only boasts as an added protection to your knives but to you as well since the bag will be worn like a backpack and will come into direct contact with your body.
 The material is also waterproof, which helps prevent getting any troublesome kitchen stains.

 This is also a good compromise for those looking for something more stylish than some of the other options but at a more reasonable price point.